Stratum Elementor Widgets: Advanced Slider WordPress Widget

 - Button settings: the same as for other content elements, plus extra border and color settings:

-Although this Stratum Slider widget doesn’t offer any revolutionary slider-related technology, it significantly furthers the aims of the default Elementor slides widget for WordPress.
+Although this Stratum WordPress Slider widget doesn’t offer any revolutionary slider-related technology, it significantly furthers the aims of the default Elementor slides widget for WordPress.
+It works as an Elementor blog slider or posts slider.

-You’ll find this widget very helpful when you need to go with a different design for each slide, deeply customize typography and background settings, and create a variety of multi-column layouts.
+You’ll find this slideshow widget very helpful when you need to go with a different design for each slide, deeply customize typography and background settings, and create a variety of multi-column layouts.
+On top of that, by downloading a Stratum collection, you will no longer need a separate widget slider WordPress plugin.

-Take a look at the collection of the ever-unfolding Elementor addons by Stratum:
+Besides the Stratum widget slider, take a look at the full collection of the ever-unfolding Elementor addons by Stratum:

 For the Gutenberg block editor alternative, check out Getwid sliders.